App Deadline: One Week Prior To Term

-The MST program is designed with sufficient flexibility to permit students to select a combination of courses in applied and supporting areas to meet individual career needs.
+The MCM program is designed with sufficient flexibility to permit students to select a combination of courses in applied and supporting areas to meet individual career needs.
 Additional courses provide the opportunity to develop special research and applications skills.

 The program includes 18 core requirements and 12 elective hours.
 Students are encouraged